-This light is green if LKA is available to assist.
+This light is green if LKA is turned on and is ready to assist.

-LKA may assist by gently turning the steering wheel if the vehicle approaches a detected lane marking without using the turn signal in that direction.
-The LKA light will turn amber.

-This light is amber and flashes as a Lane Departure Warning (LDW) alert, to indicate that the lane marking has been crossed.
+LKA may assist by gently turning the steering wheel if the vehicle approaches a detected lane marking.
+The LKA light is amber when assisting.
+This light flashes amber as a Lane Departure Warning (LDW) alert, to indicate that the lane marking has been crossed.